OS X Yosemite: What’s new in Mail, Messages, and Calendars

 Extensions have the potential to dramatically reshape how we use Mac apps, but they will take some getting used to.
 In the future, if a developer wanted to make an alternative to Markup, users could use that extension from right within Mail, too.
 Presumably other apps could opt to use the Markup extension, too, if they want.

-There’s a lot of potential here, but it does feel a little bit weird, and I did notice some bugs.
-This is still an entirely new feature in an extremely early build of Yosemite, so the bugs aren’t surprising.
-But they are a reminder that this is new technology and it may take some time for everyone—Apple, app developers, extension developers, and most especially users—to get used to it.
+There’s a lot of potential here, but it does feel a little bit weird.
+It may take some time for everyone—Apple, app developers, extension developers, and most especially users—to get used to it.

 The marquee feature in Messages on Yosemite is probably Soundbites, which adds a microphone button next to your chat window.
 Click it, and you’ll be able to record a brief audio message and send it via iMessage.
-(This feature is probably more useful on iOS devices, where it will arrive as part of iOS 8.)
+(This feature is interoperable with—and more appealing on—devices running iOS 8.)